IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 | ``aws_access_key_id = <insert key, no brackets>``
 | ``aws_secret_access_key = <insert secret key, no brackets>``

-You must also specify the AWS region, in the ``config`` file, for example:
+You must also specify the AWS region in the ``config`` file, for example:

 | ``[default]``
 | ``region = us-east-1``